lithops-cloud/lithops/CONTRIBUTING.md

 4. By opening a pull request you certify the Developer's Certificate of Origin included in the pull request template.

+## Releasing (maintainers)

+Releases are made by the [Release workflow](.github/workflows/release.yml): *Actions* -> *Release* -> *Run workflow*, with the version to release (e.g. `3.7.1`).
+Before running it, review the development section at the top of `CHANGELOG.md`, which becomes the release notes.
+The workflow sets the version, tags it, publishes the sdist and wheel to PyPI, creates the GitHub release and bumps `master` to the next development version.
+Check *dry run* to build and check a release without pushing or publishing anything.

 ## AI coding agents

 Instructions for AI coding agents (Claude Code, Codex, Copilot, Cursor, ...) are in